 Although Utah includes millions of acres of spectacular red rock canyons and mountains suitable for wilderness, only a little over one million acres have been protected by congress.
 In fact, Utah has the smallest acreage protected as Wilderness among the mountain west states.
 However, over three million acres currently enjoy limited protection as Wilderness Study Areas and the proposed legislation of America’s Red Rock Wilderness Act identifies over nine million wilderness-worthy acres.
 Add National Forest lands, National Park units, other BLM lands and wilderness deserving of protection could add up to 17 million acres!

-To recognize and celebrate the 50th anniversary of the Wilderness Act, as well our own wild lands in Utah, the Utah Chapter Sierra Club has partnered with the Natural History Museum of Utah to create "Utah Wilderness 50: A Photographic Celebration of Wild Utah."
+To recognize and celebrate the 50th anniversary of the Wilderness Act, as well our own wild lands in Utah, the Utah Chapter Sierra Club worked with the Natural History Museum of Utah to create "Utah Wilderness 50: A Photographic Celebration of Wild Utah."
 Internationally recognized photographers James Kay, Tom Till, Rosalie Winard, and Stephen Trimble reviewed over 1400 images before finally selecting 50 winning images that reveal the beauty, diversity and fragility of Utah's wild lands and wildlife habitats.
 The exhibit will be featured in the 2,000-square-foot Sky Gallery at the Natural History Museum of Utah and is slated to run from September 3, 2014 through mid-December 2014.